[Updated for 2025!]

 Before testing this board, I was aware that it is the board of choice for many of the Salomon team riders, and is often seen on the podium of slopestyle contests.
 So I was expecting it to perform well on jumps.

 Setting up for spins the EQ edge gives a nice amount of grip to spin against without hooking into a turn.
-Once in the air the board felt light under my feet and despite being a little rusty gave me the confidence to try a couple of tricks that I’ve not tried fro a while.
+Once in the air the board felt light under my feet and despite being a little rusty gave me the confidence to try a couple of tricks that I've not tried for a while.

-Rails and Boxes
+Rails and boxes

 This board is really good on rails and boxes as well.
 I could really feel the different sections of the Quad Camber profile working depending on the trick.
 For board slides, the middle of the board is almost flat and gives a predictable feel.
 Once you start sliding on the nose or tail, you have the stronger camber section to push against and get your balance.
 I felt this worked really well but you have to be on the sweet spot, which felt like it was right under my foot.